A Message from our Recruitment Officers:

 2. Keep an open mind: Have an unbiased and open mind going into recruitment.
 Every chapter has something fantastic to offer!

-3. Study, Study!: Academics are very important to Kappa Alpha Theta.
+3. Study, Study!: Academics are very important to Kappa Alpha Theta, as we have the highest GPA among Greek Life at Vanderbilt.
 Be sure to stay diligent with your schoolwork and assignments.

 Letters of Reference: